Our work

 Asia and Pacific: Bhutan, Indonesia, Mongolia, Nepal, Pacific Islands (Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu), Philippines, Sri Lanka, and Timor Leste.

-Latin America & the Caribbean: Argentina, Brazil, Bolivia, Colombia, Costa Rica, and Paraguay.
+Latin America & the Caribbean: Argentina, Brazil, Bolivia, Colombia, Costa Rica, Ecuador, and Paraguay.

 Eastern Europe: Armenia, Georgia, Moldova, and Ukraine.